 Does My Parrot Require A Daily Routine?

-The above chart is a suggestion as to how the normal daily routine should be divided to fit in with your own daily routine.
+The below guidance is a suggestion as to how the normal daily routine should be divided to fit in with your own daily routine.

 Feeding times are best done as soon as you wake your bird up in the morning and again before the parrot goes to roost.
 Parrots have a crop, which store’s the food and then slowly feeds the stomach.
-In the morning the average parrot will take the maximum of 1 hour to fill its crop with food but it will not need to eat again (except for the odd treat) until an hour before roost, when again it will fill its crop.
-It is recommended that you take all food pots away when the parrot has finished eating (this is explained under ‘When Should I feed my parrot? and also in part F).
+In the morning, the average parrot will take the maximum of 1 hour to fill its crop with food but it will not need to eat again (except for the odd treat) until an hour before roost, when again it will fill its crop.
+It is recommended that you take all food pots away when the parrot has finished eating (this is explained under ‘When Should I feed my parrot? and also in the section entitled ‘Alone time for your parrot’ below).
 In the wild the best time to see parrots is always at Dawn and Dusk as these are the times they are flying about foraging for food.
 Through the main part of the day it is a lot harder to find them as they are usually sitting still in the forest canopy perhaps preening themselves and avoiding the strong heat of the day.